research-software-directory/RSD-as-a-service/frontend/README.md

 ## Development

 - intall dependencies `yarn install`
-- create env.local file.
-Use env.example from the project root as template.
+- create `.env.local` file.
+Use `.env.example` from the project root as template.
 - run all app modules `docker-compose up`
 - open another terminal and run `yarn dev` to start frontend in development mode